What You Should Know About Inverter Air Conditioner vs Non-Inverter

 Between better energy efficiency and a quieter operation, it’s hard to think there’d be any disadvantages of inverter air conditioners.
 There are a couple of disadvantages that you will want to take into consideration before opting for an inverter type, though.

-Firstly, an inverter air conditioner will cost you more upfront.
+Firstly, an inverter air conditioner will cost you more upfront than a non-inverter unit.
 Because of the more complex technology, there’s a higher price tag associated with an inverter AC.
 While it might be more expensive to purchase upfront, an inverter air conditioner is more of an investment appliance for your home when you save big on the ongoing running costs.

 What’s the Advantage of Non-Inverter Air Conditioners?